krugerk/beeminder-apidocs/source/index.html.md

 `POST /users/`*u*`/goals/`*g*`/shortcircuit.json`

-Increase the goal's pledge level and <strong>charge the user the amount of the current pledge</strong>.
+Increase the goal's pledge level and **charge the user the amount of the current pledge**.

 ### Parameters